Quick Facts: Earning an Ed.D. in Kentucky

 - Plus there is the list of general scholarships available through the College Heights Foundation.
 For instance, Ed.D. in Educational Leadership students are eligible for the Dr. Dorothy E. Reeves Scholarship Fund and the Dr. Victor J. Christenson Scholarship Fund.

-In addition, WKU offers tuition waivers for credits obtained by public school teachers providing supervision of student teachers/interns and tuition waivers for WKU employees.
+In addition, WKU offers tuition waivers for credits obtained by public school teachers providing supervision of student teachers/interns and tuition waivers for employees.

 Note: If a university name is missing from the list, we didn’t find specific examples of Ed.D. funding beyond private & federal loans and external aid.